noltron000-coursework/BEW-2-5_how-i-roll/README.md

 1. `cd` into project directory within a new terminal instance.
 1. run `go run ./go/main.go` in terminal.

+**Dice Roller**<br />
+Unfortunately the dice roller has not been connected to the html yet.
+However the program itself still works in the command line.
+Follow the steps above with the following differences:
+- at step 3, replace `./go/main.go` with `./go/roller/roller.go PARAMS`.
+- replace `PARAMS` with a dice amount, such as *1d6* or *8d4* before running.

 These steps will at least get you up and running for development implementations.

 ## Sources